SoftCircuits/CsvParser/ReadMe.md

 ## Overview

-CsvParser is a class library to aid in working with comma-separated-value (CSV) files.
+CsvParser is a class library to aid in working with comma-separated-values (CSV) files.
 The `CsvWriter` class can be used to write a CSV file.
 The `CsvReader` class can be used to read a CSV file.

 These classes have support for column values that contain special characters, such as commas.
 Such values are wrapped in quotes.
 And the classes even support column values that span multiple lines.